Notes and building codes

 4) All home plan packages contain a monolithic slab foundation plan.
 Depending on your region and local building practices, you may wish to convert to another foundation type such as basement or crawl-space.
 Any professional builder can easily adapt a plan for the specific foundation type you require.

-5) Due to significant variations in site conditions and code requirements from one location to another, basement foundations must be addressed by your builder or building professional.
+5) Due to significant variations in site conditions and code requirements from one location to another, basement foundations and 2nd floor systems must be addressed by your builder or building professional.

 6) Due to differences in climate from one region to another, it is customary for your contractor to provide HVAC plans.